thedaviddias/Front-End-Performance-Checklist/README.md

   <br>
 </h1>

+---

+<h3 align="center">🚨 Currently working on new version of frontendchecklist.io <br>(that will include the current performance).<br>Feel free to <a href="https://github.com/thedaviddias/Front-End-Checklist/discussions/513">discuss</a> any feature you would like to see.
+Thanks for your support!</h3>

+---

 <h4 align="center">🎮 The only Front-End Performance Checklist that runs faster than the others.</h4>
 <p align="center">One simple rule: "Design and code with performance in mind"</p>